Spring And Fall Round-up

 Chincoteague Volunteer Fire Company Spring & Fall Round-up Info

-2021 SPRING ROUNDUP INFORMATION - Dates typically announced in January.
+2021 FALL ROUNDUP INFORMATION - Dates typically announced in July at the Pony Auction.
 Please check back for confirmed dates.

-Please note: Opportunities for viewing the fall roundup of Chincoteague Ponies that are listed below will not be available to the public in 2020.
+Please note: Opportunities for viewing the spring roundup of Chincoteague Ponies that are listed below will not be available to the public in 2021.
 See details in red above.

 The Chincoteague Volunteer Fire Company holds two other round ups during the year besides the July Pony Penning Round Up; one in the spring and one in the fall.
 The purpose of these two extra round ups is to perform an overall health check on the ponies and to identify any new foals that have been born since Pony Penning.
 The round ups usually take place in April and October on a Friday afternoon and Saturday morning.
 The April round-up is when the buybacks from the previous auction will be removed from the Carnival grounds and released back onto the south end of Assateague to live out their lives.